aadmiqbal/OSSP-Assignment2/README.md

 multithreading bst
 "Hello all,

-find the assignment here and the respective code here Download here.
+find the assignment in pdf and the respective code in ca2.zip.
 This extends assignment 1 to a multiprocessor program.
 Details are in the assignment.
 For questions, please use the MS teams channel

-The model answer for Assignment 1 which can be used for this assignment is found here Download here.
+The model answer for Assignment 1 which can be used for this assignment is found bst.c.

 Kind regards - the team"